 Orlando PIP & No-Fault Insurance Attorneys

-Hoping to avoid Personal Injury Protection (PIP) insurance disputes?
-PIP laws in Florida changed in 2012 and now more than ever it is important to understand the laws that govern your ability to recover your PIP benefits.
+Are you hoping to avoid Personal Injury Protection (PIP) insurance disputes?
+PIP laws in Florida changed in 2012.
+Now more than ever, you should understand the laws that govern your ability to recover your PIP benefits.

-PIP laws, known as Florida No-Fault, was designed by the Florida Legislature to provide a swift, virtually automatic system for payment of medical expenses and lost wages related to an auto accident.
-Unfortunately, through years of legislative wars, and consistent and protracted PIP insurance disputes, the system has become anything but effective and ends up hurting you.
+PIP laws are part of Florida’s no-fault car accident system.
+The Florida Legislature aimed to provide a swift, virtually automatic system for paying medical expenses and lost wages related to an Orlando auto accident.
+Unfortunately, through years of legislative infighting and consistent and protracted PIP insurance disputes, the system has become anything but effective and often ends up hurting victims like you.